 - (b) But it is easy to see how the Treasury Department's and the IRS's "further consideration" of "the appropriate use of present value concepts" could turn their focus to the leveraged benefit in general that can be obtained when a claim or expense is paid long after the due date of the estate tax, but the additional estate tax reduction is credited as of, and earns interest from, that due date. - i.
 Graegin loans (see Estate of Graegin v.
 Commissioner, T.C.
 Memo.
 1988-477) could be an obvious target of such consideration. - ii.
 If this project results in a deduction of only the present value of the payment, as of the due date of the tax, and the discount rate used in the calculation of the present value is the same as the rate of interest on the tax refund, and the interest is not subject to income tax (or the discount rate is also reduced by the income tax rate), then the invocation of "present value concepts" might make very little difference on paper.
-But it might require legislation to accomplish all these things.
+But it might require legislation to accomplish all these things. - iii.

-iii.
 Since claims or expenses are rarely paid exactly on the due date of the tax, the precise application of such principles might be exceedingly complicated.

-(4) "Regulations under §7520 regarding the use of actuarial tables in valuing annuities, interests for life or terms of years, and remainder or reversionary interests"
+(5) "Regulations under §7520 regarding the use of actuarial tables in valuing annuities, interests for life or terms of years, and remainder or reversionary interests"

-- (a) Item 4 was new in the 2018-2019 Plan. - (b) The current mortality tables, based on 2000 census data, became effective May 1, 2009.
+- (a) This item was new in the 2018-2019 Plan. - (b) The current mortality tables, based on 2000 census data, became effective May 1, 2009.
+Previous mortality tables had taken effect on May 1, 1989, and May 1, 1999.
 Section 7520(c)(2) mandates revision of the tables at least once every ten years.
-Thus, this project appears to be that routine revision, to reflect 2010 census data and to be effective as of May 1, 2019, even though it was not completed by that date.
+Thus, this project appears to be that routine revision, to reflect 2010 census data and to be effective as of May 1, 2019, even though it was not completed by that date. - (c) It is reasonable to assume that there will be transitional relief for taxpayers who, since May 1, 2019, have relied on the mortality tables that took effect May 1, 2009.
+Because the mortality tables have not been late before, there is no model for such transitional relief.
+But even the timely promulgation of the 2009 mortality tables provided what the preamble described as "certain transitional rules intended to alleviate any adverse consequences resulting from the proposed regulatory change."
+T.D.
+9448, 74 Fed.
+Reg.
+21438, 21439 (May 7, 2009).
+The preamble went on to elaborate: